paastech-cloud/pomegranate/README.md

 Documentation is available [here](https://paastech-cloud.github.io/pomegranate/pomegranate/).

 ## Run this application
 To run Pomegranate, you must first [install the Rust toolchain](https://www.rust-lang.org/tools/install) for your platform.
+You must then install [protoc](https://grpc.io/docs/protoc-installation/), the Protocol Buffers compiler.

 You must also install an execution engine, such as [Docker](https://docs.docker.com/get-docker/).
 For Docker, make sure that you have access to the Docker socket.